 Of course, the most helpful resource is a book you can buy from Rethinking Schools (which is on The Best Teacher Resource Sites For Social Justice Issues).
 It’s called Rethinking Columbus.

-Rethinking Schools also published a good article, Rethinking Thanksgiving, that shares some lessons that include critical thinking.
+Rethinking Schools also published a good article, Rethinking Thanksgiving, that some lessons that include critical thinking.

 Let’s Celebrate Thanksgiving is a brand-new online activity by Renee Manfroid.

 President Obama pardons a turkey in this video.